 play Our American Cousin.

-1866 - The Rockford Forest Citys feature superstars Al Spalding and Ross Barnes.
+1866 - The Rockford Forest Citys feature youthful superstars Al Spalding and Ross Barnes.

-The first female baseball team is started by a group from Vassar College.
+The first female baseball team is started by students at Vassar College.

 1869 - The first all-professional baseball team is the Cincinnati Red Stockings.